-EuroMillions is the largest pan-European lottery game and was launched in France, Spain and the UK on 7th February, 2004.
-The game is played in the UK, France, Spain, Austria, Belgium, Ireland, Luxembourg, Portugal and Switzerland joined soon after in October of that same year.
+EuroMillions is the largest pan-European lottery game and was launched on 7th February, 2004.
+The game is played in the UK, France, Spain, Austria, Belgium, Ireland, Luxembourg, Portugal and Switzerland.

 Every EuroMillions draw has 13 prize tiers, with a jackpot worth at least €17 million (sterling value varies based on the current exchange rate).
 The jackpot rolls over every time there is no top-tier winner up to a maximum prize of €190 million.

 EuroMillions draws take place every Tuesday and Friday at 20.30 GMT (21.30 CET) in Paris, France.
 Find out the latest EuroMillions results including prize breakdowns here.

 Playing EuroMillions couldn't be easier.
 Simply pick five numbers from 1 to 50 and two Lucky Stars from 1 to 12.
 Find out how to play here.

-Learn more about this special supplementary game for UK EuroMillions players in which one ticket holder is guaranteed to win £1 million.
+Learn more about this special supplementary game for UK EuroMillions players in which two ticket holders are guaranteed to win £1 million each.

 With overall odds of 1 in 13 for winning any EuroMillions prize, millions of players win prizes ion every draw.
 See the odds of winning for each tier here.

 Superdraws are held a few times a year and offer massive guaranteed jackpots.
 Learn more about these exceptional EuroMillions draws here.

 The EuroMillions jackpot cap sets the maximum value of the top prize at €190 million.
 Find out more about how it works.

-There are 13 EuroMillions prize tiers, offering cash amounts ranging from a couple of pounds to a nine-figure fortune.
-Find out more about the prize structure here.
+There are 13 EuroMillions prize tiers, offering cash amounts ranging from a couple of pounds to nine-figure fortunes.
+Learn all about the prize structure here.

 Read about the most interesting events in the history of EuroMillions since the first draw in February 2004.